Mikuel210/Starkit/JOURNAL.md

 ## May 22: Initial ideas and goal of the project

 I always like to begin engineering projects by setting a goal.
 For this project, my goal is the following:

-> To learn, have fun and to make something that I'm proud of by building an electric model rocket capable of lifting off, hovering and landing propulsively.
+**To learn and have fun by building an electric model rocket capable of lifting off, hovering and landing propulsively**

 I want to build a fully reusable vehicle capable of landing propulsively through thrust vector control.
 If the rocket is capable of performing a 1 meter hop and hover for 30 seconds, I will consider it a success.